Jinzang/Template-PerlPP/README.md

 the template will use `@data` to refer to the array.

 There are several other template packages.
-I wrote this one to have the specific set of featurees I want in a template package.
+I wrote this one to have the specific set of features I want in a template package.
 First, I wanted templates to be compiled into code.
 This approach has the advantage of speeding things up when the same template is used more than once.
 However, it also poses a security risk because code you might not want executed may be included in the template.
 For this reason if the script using this module can be run from the web, make sure the account that runs it cannot write to the template.
-I made the templates command language line oriented rather than tag oriented to prevent spurious whitespace from appearing in the output.
+I made the templates command language line oriented rather than tag oriented to prevent spurious white space from appearing in the output.
 Template commands and variables are similar to Perl for familiarity.
-The power of the template language is limited to the essentials for the sake of simplicity and toprevent mixing code with presentation.
+The power of the template language is limited to the essentials for the sake of simplicity and to prevent mixing code with presentation.

 # METHODS